PiwkaNorbert/CDU_Modpack/README.md

 ## How to change the IP of the backend

-Inside the project folder, create a text file with the name .env `that should be the file type`.
+Inside the root of the project, create a text file with the name `.env` (this is the full file name).

 Add `VITE_NODE_ENV = "production"`